reTHINK-project/dev-runtime-nodejs/README.md

 # npm run setup
 ```

-**Running hello world demo on Runtime Node**
+**Running NodeHyperty demo on Runtime Node**
 ```
 # npm run demo
 ```
 This demo is set for `hybroker.rethink.ptinovacao.pt` domain.
 As a result, it uses all other components (catalogue, domain registry, msg-node) of reTHINK associated with this domain.

-This will start hello world observer from local catalogue in `static/resources/descriptors`.
+This will start NodeHyperty from catalogue in `https://catalogue.domain/.well-known/hyperty/NodeHyperty`.
 Moreover, this demo connects  to the remote msg-node-vertx of `hybroker.rethink.ptinovacao.pt`.

 ### 4. Understanding this demo